Askedio/laravel-ratchet/README.md

 ![Header](http://i.imgur.com/OmPzal8.png)

-# Laravel Rachet Server
+# Laravel Ratchet Server
-An Artisan Command for running your own Rachet Server with Laravel 5.2.
+An Artisan Command for running your own Ratchet Server with Laravel 5.2.

 # What's Inside
-The Artisan Command will start a io or ws rachet server with the `MessageComponentInterface` class of your making.
+The Artisan Command will start a io or ws ratchet server with the `MessageComponentInterface` class of your making.
 I've added a few functions like `abort` `send` and `sendAll` to make some common tasks easier.

 # Installation
 Install with composer
 ~~~
-composer require askedio/laravel-rachet:dev-master
+composer require askedio/laravel-ratchet:dev-master
 ~~~
 Register in the providers array in `config/app.php`
 ~~~
-Askedio\LaravelRachet\Providers\LaravelRachetServiceProvider::class,
+Askedio\LaravelRatchet\Providers\LaravelRatchetServiceProvider::class,
 ~~~

 # Configuration
-You can configure the default host, port, class and max connections in `config/rachet.php`, publish the config to make adjustments.
+You can configure the default host, port, class and max connections in `config/ratchet.php`, publish the config to make adjustments.
 ~~~
-php artisan vendor:publish --class=Askedio\LaravelRachet\Providers\LaravelRachetServiceProvider::class
+php artisan vendor:publish --class=Askedio\LaravelRatchet\Providers\LaravelRatchetServiceProvider::class
 ~~~

 # Example
-`RachetServerExample.php` is the default class used for the Rachet Server, it's really simple.
+`RatchetServerExample.php` is the default class used for the Ratchet Server, it's really simple.
 Here is a version you could use.
 ~~~
 <?php